secworks/cmac/README.md

 ## Status ##
-Core has been implemented and verified againt test vectors from IETF and NIST using testbench for testcases with zero, single and multiple block messages.
+The core has been implemented and verified againt test vectors from IETF and NIST using testbench for testcases with zero, single and multiple block messages.
 Padding has been verified.
-The CMAC generation works with 128 and 256 bit keys.
+The CMAC ICV generation works with 128 and 256 bit keys.

-Core has been implemented in hardware (Altera and Xilinx FPGAs).
+The Core has been implemented in hardware (Altera and Xilinx FPGAs).

 TODO:
 - Python model is working but not complete and needs cleanup.